 online.
 Verify that the expected number of pools have been created and that they are online.

 NAME NODE STATE AGEpool-on-node-0 aks-agentpool-12194210-0 online 127mpool-on-node-1 aks-agentpool-12194210-1 online 27spool-on-node-2 aks-agentpool-12194210-2 online 4s

 Mayastor dynamically provisions Persistent Volumes (PV) based on custom StorageClass definitions defined by the user.
 Parameters of the StorageClass resource definition are used to set the characteristics and behaviour of its associated PVs.
-In the current version of Mayastor, StorageClass definitions are used to control both which transport protocol is used to mount the PV to the worker node hosting the consuming application pod (iSCSI, or NVMe-oF TCP) and the level of data protection afforded to it (that is, the number of synchronous data replicas which are maintained, for purposes of redundancy).
-It is possible to create any number of custom StorageClass definitions to span this range of permutations.
+For detailed description of the parameters see "local" storage class parameter description.
+Most importantly StorageClass definition is used to control the level of data protection afforded to it (that is, the number of synchronous data replicas which are maintained, for purposes of redundancy).
+It is possible to create any number of custom StorageClass definitions to span range of storage class parameters permutations.

-We illustrate this quickstart guide with two examples of possible use cases; one which uses iSCSI and offers no data protection (i.e. a single data replica), and another using NVMe-oF TCP transport and having three data replicas.
+We illustrate this quickstart guide with two examples of possible use cases; one which offers no data protection (i.e. a single data replica), and another having three data replicas.
 You may modify these as required to match your own desired test cases, within the limitations of the cluster under test.

 Action: Create the StorageClass(es) appropriate to your intended testing scenario(s).